TritonNews/articlebot/README.md

   <img src="https://github.com/TritonNews/articlebot/raw/master/icon.png"/>
 </p>

 This bot notifies editors on Slack when their corresponding Trello articles/cards have been moved between lists.
-It is written in Rust.
+It is written entirely in Rust (the best programming language ever).
+The bot currently lives as a background task on a DigitalOcean Droplet instance, but we will be looking to adjust our hosting solution in the future.

 ## Interacting with _articlebot_